Haider Alleg panellist at Linkfluence Anniversary’s Event in Paris First

-I also gave an interview to Linkfluence that will be posted on Monday 18th on their blog:
+I also gave an interview to Linkfluence that will be posted on Monday 18th, on their blog:

 LF: What are your missions at Richter Gedeon ?

-LF: What do you do on a daily basis?
+LF: What do you do daily?

 LF: What is Digital Pharma Marketing?
 To what extent is it different from other businesses’ digital marketing?

 HA: Our industry is heavily regulated, and I spend a lot of time ensuring that what we do globally and locally complies with the European and local codes of conduct.
 Digital marketing concentrates on the sales forces’ effectiveness or the relationship with healthcare professionals.
 It is essential as there are limitations to measuring what we do and analysing each decision’s risks.
 The nature of the information is sensitive, and we must remember that the patient benefit is at the centre of everything we do or plan.

 LF: What are the Gedeon Richter objectives on the social web?

 HA: We are relatively new to the digital, but at the same time, this field is changing so fast that it is a matter of structuring ourselves internally to adopt this medium.
 Richter is a group looking to expand in the world and as well in different therapeutic areas.
 With the recent expansion of the company in western European countries, there are a lot of opportunities to structure the group for digital activities and maximise the value to the patient, the physician and the payers while we enhance our internal productivity.
 I believe that the digital channel is also forcing IT and Marketing departments to become more agile, which is a good and challenging task at the same time.